 Learn more in our FAQ: Forest Carbon Projects.

 Over the past decade several economic and policy driven factors have led to the increased cultivation of corn and soybeans in the United States.
-To a large extent, this has resulted in the conversion of intact grasslands into commodity crop production.
+To a large extent, this has resulted in the conversion of intact grasslands into land used for commodity crop production.
 Increased crop production leads to increased tilling, which has adverse environmental impacts through higher rates of soil erosion, decreased water quality, and the loss of below ground carbon.
 In order to address this issue and help reduce the pressure to convert grasslands into croplands, new protocols have been developed for quantifying the greenhouse gas benefits gained through the avoided conversion of grass and shrublands.
 We consider projects developed under both methodologies—CAR’s Grassland Project Protocol Version 1.0, and ACR’s Avoided Conversion of Grasslands and Shrublands to Crop Production.

 ©2016 The Climate Trust.
 Handcrafted by Illusio Design